aosabook/500lines/data-store/chapter.md

 Then I agreed to write a book chapter, and in trying to write a binary tree algorithm that mutated the tree in place, I got frustrated with how complicated things were getting, between edge cases and trying to see how changes in one part of the tree affected others.
-I took a peek at a recursive algorithm for updating immutable binary trees (INSERT LINK), and it turned out to be relatively straightforward.
+I took a peek at a [recursive algorithm for updating immutable binary trees](http://en.wikipedia.org/w/index.php?title=Binary_search_tree&oldid=628341612#Insertion), and it turned out to be relatively straightforward.

 I learned that it's easier to reason about things that don't change.